-URBS-4802 Bangladesh Studies Credit Hours: 2 Contact Hours: 2 per week
+URBS-4802 Bangladesh Studies

 The objectives this study is to create awareness among the students about the History, Geography, Economics, Sociology, Politics, Language, Literature, Philosophy, Art and culture of Bangladesh and such other subjects as are significantly related to the life and society of Bangladesh.
 Introduction to the course and its objectives.
 Outline of geography of Bangladesh.
 Advent of Islam in Bengal and the Muslim conquest, Its impact on the people -Origin of the Muslims of Bengal (Formation of Muslim society under the Bengal sultanate, Impact of Sufism in Bengal) (Reform Movements) Educational development under the Muslims, The British policy towards the education: A brief discussion Struggle for freedom from the British Colonialism Development of Bengali Prose Literature (New Trend of Nationalism) Creation of Pakistan and the Emergence of Bangladesh.
 Political development in Bangladesh: Political parties & Constitutional Development.
 Economic condition of Bangladesh Socio-Cultural problems and prospects of Bangladesh.